webix-hub/docs/data/pivot/customization.md

 ##Prerender Customization

-Pivot allows changing the configration of filtering views and the datatable with the help of the onBeforeRender Event.
+Pivot allows changing the configuration of filtering views and the datatable with the help of the onBeforeRender Event.
 The event takes an object with 3 properties as a parameter:

 - filters - an array with configurations of views in toolbar.
 For example, if you set up a filter with select type, there will be configuration for the "select" control;